Author: Michele at ScriptureStudy.Guide

 I’ve received some blowback for this study which happens when one speaks God’s truths.
 Some Christians cannot forgive certain trespasses.
 They believe their fallible filth is better than the next person’s fallible filth.
 They forget that what is pure and good about their fallible selves is spiritual and ONLY OF GOD and not of them (Ephesians 2:5).
 Sin is sin… there are not varying degrees of it… their own gossip is the murdering of another.
 They are limiting the power of the shed blood of Jesus Christ and feeling justified in doing so… that self-righteousness is sin that the bible calls “holier than thou” in Isaiah 65:5.

-People with an opinion on this topic typically fall into 3 camps:
+People with an opinion on this topic typically fall into 1 of 3 camps:

 - They insist hell is not eternal because God made them the way they are so they don’t have to repent or do anything to keep their fallible vessels in-check (see the articles Are You Producing Good Fruit? and Dealing with Temptations and Sin).